Search by Keyword

 Next comes the final section of the song, which is the twenty-two measure instrumental section.
 The first four measures are identical to the opening measures of both verses, these consisting of the identifiable riff for the song.
 The arrangement is the same as before, but with some noticeable differences.
 One is a subdued voice on the downbeat of the first measure saying “yeah,” undoubtedly an accidental repeat of the “yeah, yeah, yeah” phrase just heard in the final measures of the second verse that proceeds it.
 Another point of interest is the bass guitar flub from Paul mentioned above, which has been accentuated in the mixing stage by an increase in volume.
 We also hear percussion accents in measures two and four, Ringo's tambourine, maracas and cowbell kicking in for the first time in the song.

 The remaining eighteen measures of this instrumental section consist mostly of the three-chord pattern set by John's acoustic guitar riff played repeatedly while the full instrumentation of the verses take hold.
 After John exclaims an indecipherable vocal phrase from his lead vocal track, Ringo's percussion section permeates the remainder of the song while George provides a tasty guitar solo treated with what sounds like a slap-back echo effect.
 His solo starts in measure six and continues to finish off the song in measure twenty-two.
 Ringo plods along on drums as heard in the verses while Paul lays down an appropriately energetic bass line, his keyboard overdubs buried in the mix.
-The energetic momentum of the song continues on into the following track, “She Came In Through The Bathroom Window,” which was recorded in tandem with this track as explained above.
+While John's lead vocal track enters back into the mix, which undoubtedly was recorded onto the same track as Paul's soon-to-be-heard lead vocal, the energetic momentum of the song continues on into the following track, “She Came In Through The Bathroom Window,” which was recorded in tandem with this track as explained above.

 October 28th, 1996 was the release date for the album “Anthology 3” which contains the original demo of “Polythene Pam” that John recorded at George's 'Kinfauns' home on May 28th, 1968.
 George Martin and Geoff Emerick thought to include a sampling of seven songs that The Beatles recorded as demos on this and the following day for this interesting compilation album, four of which were Lennon compositions.